hecs/go-htmx-sveriges-radio/README.md

 # go-htmx-sveriges-radio
 This is just an experiment.
-Trying out Go and Htmx.
+Trying out Go with templ and HTMX.
 Using it with Swedish National Radios (Sveriges radio) API.